Implant Restoration in Rehoboth Beach, DE

 Dental implant restorations are a vital cosmetic dental procedure that replaces the gaps left by missing teeth with artificial teeth that look remarkably like the real thing.
-Unlike dentures, implants will never slip at a potentially embarrassing moment, and unlike bridges supported by crowns, dental implants don’t require alteration of otherwise healthy teeth.
+Unlike dentures, implants will never slip at a potentially embarrassing moment, and unlike bridges and crowns, dental implants don’t require alteration of otherwise healthy teeth.
 In fact, if you have multiple missing teeth, a bridge supported by implants is also a possibility.

 Replacing missing teeth is important from more than just an aesthetic perspective.
 When you have a missing tooth, it can cause the rest of your teeth to shift, which can alter your bite over time.
 Because your other teeth are working harder to compensate for the tooth that is missing, you may experience additional wear and tear on your remaining teeth that could eventually weaken them.
 Missing teeth may prevent you from enjoying fresh, healthy foods, which could lead to malnutrition.
 Additionally, missing teeth can change the way you speak and even change the shape of your face.